pipQuasar/pipQuasar/README.md

   - Pandas)

 <h2>Working on</h2>
-<h4> · Working to keep this README updated and getting better.</h4>
+· Working to keep this README updated and getting better<br>
-<h4> · Currently developing FFpython, a Python library.
-For more information I invite you to take a look at my repositories ;)</h4>
+· Currently developing FFpython, a Python library.
+For more information I invite you to take a look at my repositories ;)

 <h3>How to reach me 📫</h3>
 <h4>mftoba963@gmail.com</h4>